brianwatling/StreamPlot/README.md

     cur=1; while [ "$cur" -lt "100" ]; do echo "$cur $cur"; cur=`expr $cur + 1`; sleep 1; done | telnet localhost 10000

 After starting the while loop in the second terminal, watch as the plot is updated dynamically

+## TODO

+- 3D plotting?
+- multiple plots from the same stream? (ie. in [x, y1, y2, y3, ...] format)
+- labels?
+- better/more colours?
+- let me know what you need!

+## License

+Public domain.
+Credit is appreciated and I would like to hear about how you use it.